-- 1. Comply with DoD and Air Force policy on potable-water irrigation systems. - 2.
+- Applicable N/A Large graphics do not apply○ Applicable N/A Small graphics do not apply - 1.
+Comply with DoD and Air Force policy on potable-water irrigation systems. - 2.
 Provide irrigation systems in new construction to establish plant materials following "Water for Landscaping" in UFC 1-200-02.
 Note the climate zone and annual rainfall for the locale. - 3.
-New buildings shall cost-effectively integrate a grey-water reclamation system following UFC 1-200-02, which provides source water for an automatic drip irrigation system; connect adaptive plantings adjacent to facilities to a grey-water irrigation system when available and discontinue the use of potable water for irrigation after the establishment period.

-- 4. Provide irrigation design following UFC 3-201-02.
+New buildings will cost-effectively integrate a grey-water reclamation system following UFC 1-200-02, which provides source water for an automatic drip irrigation system; connect adaptive plantings adjacent to facilities to a grey-water irrigation system when available and discontinue the use of potable water for irrigation after the establishment period. - 4.
+Provide irrigation design following UFC 3-201-02.
 Install drip irrigation products and components following UFGS Section 32 84 24 Irrigation Sprinkler Systems.
-Match the color of valve box lids to the adjacent ground treatment (i.e. green at turf & native seed areas, brown at wood mulch & rock areas). - 5.
-Life cycle cost-effectively equip irrigation systems to sense soil moisture, rainfall and wind to minimize unnecessary watering; incorporate drip irrigation systems as the primary source.
+Match the color of valve box lids to the adjacent ground treatment (i.e. green at turf & native seed areas, brown at wood mulch & rock areas).

+5. Life cycle cost-effectively equip irrigation systems to sense soil moisture, rainfall and wind to minimize unnecessary watering; incorporate drip irrigation systems as the primary source.